git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 * **Footswitch 1** - The function can be configured in the settings.
 * **Footswitch 2** *only mkI* - The function can be configured in the settings.

 But there is MUCH more!
-If you keep the Shift button pressed and press one of the five Scene Launch buttons you will change the main modes of the script:
+If you press the Shift button and then press one of the five Scene Launch buttons you will change the main mode of the script:

 * 1st button: Session mode - if already enabled toggles the birds-eye view
 * 2nd button: Play mode, allows you to play notes in different scales